-- What specific key activities are necessary to deliver your Value Proposition? - What activities set your company apart from others? - What differs you from your competition in the field od Ravenue Streams, distribution Chanels, Customer Relationships? - How did you define your key activities in your previous business?
+- What specific key activities are necessary to deliver your Value Proposition? - What activities set your company apart from others? - What differs you from your competition in the field ex Revenue Streams, Distribution Channels, Customer Relationships? - How did you define your key activities in your previous business?
 Can you draw any conclusions regarding the new business?

-Key resources
+7 Key resources

-In order for a business to operate, internal and external resources are required.
+For a business to operate, internal and external resources are required.
 Key Resources are linked to Key Activities.
 Key Resources can be intellectual (as brands, patents, partnerships, ...), physical (buildings, vehicles, machines, systems, ...), financial (credits, cash, ...) and human.

-- What specific Key Resources or assets do your Value Propositions require? - What specific Key Resources or assets do your Distribution Chanels require? - What specific Key Resources or assets do your Customer Relationships require? - What specific Key Resources or assets do your Revenue Streams require? - Have you managed Key Resources in your previous business?
+- What specific Key Resources or assets do your Value Propositions require? - What specific Key Resources or assets do your Distribution Chanels require? - What specific Key Resources or assets do your Customer Relationships require? - What specific Key Resources or assets do your Revenue Streams require? - · Have you managed Key Resources in your previous business?
 Were they all necessary/well selected